ankkhedia/incubator-mxnet/docs/tutorials/gluon/multi_task_classification.md

 ```

 Please note that the network for color classification is quite shallow compared to the category one as learning category is tougher task than learning color.
-Next we initilaize parameters and tariner for the networks.
+Next we initilaize parameters and trainer for the networks.
 ```r
 net.collect_params().initialize(mx.init.Xavier(magnitude=2.24), ctx=ctx)
 net1.collect_params().initialize(mx.init.Xavier(magnitude=2.24), ctx=ctx)